The Centre at Salisbury: Construction accidents

 Each of the mall’s courts was given a distinctive identity.
-The Boscov’s court contained a built-in stage with an attached fountain.
+The Boscov's court contained a built-in stage with an attached fountain.
 Hoyt Cinema 10 opened at the mall on July 27, 1990.
 The 35,000 sqft theater had a total capacity of 1,900 guests, with each auditorium holding between 170 and 300 people.
 The mall also included a 25,000 sqft food court, with Chick-fil-A and A&W among the opening-day eateries.

-Sears and Hecht's join; Leggett exits
+1989–2000: Sears and Hecht's

-In September 1989, with construction of The Centre at Salisbury ongoing, officials from Sears informed Salisbury Mall management of their intention to relocate to the new Centre mall at the end of their lease.
+In September 1989, with construction of the Centre at Salisbury ongoing, officials from Sears informed Salisbury Mall management of their intention to relocate to the new Centre mall at the end of their lease.
 By November 1989, Hecht's had also announced their intention to relocate from the older mall.

 While negotiations with Hecht's and Sears continued, plans for Leggett to open at the Centre stalled.
 Construction on the Leggett space was officially halted in October 1989.
 Developers claimed the stoppage was needed to adjust the mall's layout for Sears and Hecht's.
 At this point, Petrie stated that Leggett was still planning to anchor the mall, but that its opening would be delayed.
 He updated city officials a month later, saying Leggett was no longer committed to opening at the mall.
 In April 1990, mall developers confirmed that Hecht's would instead occupy the space previously intended for Leggett.

 On April 21, 1990, Sears officially announced it would be building a store at the Centre to replace its 22-year-old location at the old Salisbury Mall.
 The new 132,300 sqft store would open in 1991, as part of the mall's second phase of construction.
 After the announcements that both Sears and Hecht's would relocate from the Salisbury Mall to the Centre at Salisbury, concern began to grow over the fate of the older mall.
 Government officials criticized the owners of the Salisbury Mall for not doing more to retain tenants.
 An editorial in the Daily Times concluded: "Instead of stimulating business for the old mall, the new mall appears destined to put the old mall out of business."
 Some in the local community felt misled by the mall developers, after previously being told that both malls could coexist.

-Hecht’s opened in the Centre at Salisbury on May 8, 1991.
+Hecht's opened in the Centre at Salisbury on May 8, 1991.
 At 140,000 sqft, the new store was 57% larger than their previous Salisbury location and employed 100 more people.
 Sears opened at the Centre on October 1, 1991, with twice the display space of their previous Salisbury location.

-The 1990s

 The Centre changed ownership for the first time in August 1995, when the mall's original developer, Shopco, sold the mall to California-based Macerich for approximately $78 million.
 At the time of purchase, the mall was 89% leased and was averaging more than $150 million in annual sales.
 In 1998, the Wicomico Public Library opened a branch at the mall.